AMWA-TV/bcp-008-01/docs/Overview.md

 Parameter X does not match expectations
 ```

-## Deactivating a receiver
+### Deactivating a receiver

 A Receiver is deactivated after an [IS-05 activation](https://specs.amwa.tv/is-05/latest/docs/Interoperability_-_IS-04.html#identifying-active-connections) results in the Receiver `master_enable` becoming `false`.

-When a receiver is being deactivated it MUST cleanly disconnect from the current stream by not generating intermediate unhealthy states (PartiallyHealthy or Unhealthy) and instead transition directly to `Inactive` for the following statuses:
+When a receiver is being deactivated it MUST cleanly disconnect from the current stream by not generating intermediate unhealthy states (PartiallyHealthy or Unhealthy) and instead transition directly and immediately (without being delayed by the `statusReportingDelay`) to `Inactive` for the following statuses:

 * overallStatus
 * connectionStatus